James-DBA-Anderson/Would-you-run-production-on-Docker/PITCHME.md

 ## How Would I Do It?

-I'd look to see how the open source world is doing it<!-- .element: class="fragment" -->
+How is the open source world is doing it?<!-- .element: class="fragment" -->

 Postgres and Crunchy Data<!-- .element: class="fragment" -->